rbiancosilva/spreadsheet-filtering/README.md

 # Product Spreadsheet Filtering and Reporting

 This Google Apps Script project is designed to filter data in a [Products Spreadsheet](https://docs.google.com/spreadsheets/d/1y7kVZzz3KfwrkL0M9ZfEwbH5fRKFgl5zZcphqIzsiBE/edit?usp=sharing) based on user-defined criteria.
 It generates a new spreadsheet with the filtered results and, optionally, sends an email to a specified address containing the link to the filtered spreadsheet and the chosen filters.
-Project's functionalities include:
+The project's functionalities include:
  - Dynamic data filtering
  - New spreadsheet generation
  - Email reporting